 Based on the quantitative analysis, it is revealed that partially or in bivariate manner as following.
 First, there are significant differences before and after training on the potential of natural resources in entrepreneurship.
 Second, there are significant differences before and after training on technology in entrepreneurship.
 Third, there are significant differences before and after training on innovation in entrepreneurship.
-Fourth, there are significant differences before and after training on "Mapalus" culture in entrepreneurship, and finally, there significant are differences simultaneously or univariate before and after training about natural resource potential, innovation, technology, and "Mapalus" culture in entrepreneurship.
+Fourth, there are significant differences before and after training on "Mapalus" culture in entrepreneurship, and finally, there are significant differences simultaneously or univariate before and after training about natural resource potential,

+Published By: Blue Eyes Intelligence Engineering & Sciences Publication innovation, technology, and "Mapalus" culture in entrepreneurship.